microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaDeviceRegisteredUser.md

 # Add-EntraBetaDeviceRegisteredUser

 ## Synopsis
-adds a registered user for a device.
+Adds a registered user for a device.

 ## Syntax